Stay right here for our final news roundup and information overload.

 That's what the numbers are.

-But I didn't actually call to talk.
+But I didn't actually call to talk to you.

 It's a great point.

-You did mention um that the Republican Party needs to essentially uh soften its stance on abortion and make exceptions in the case of and then you you if I correct me if I'm wrong, but you said rape the um rape incess mother's life, I'll help you out.
+Did mention that the Republican Party needs to essentially soften its stance on abortion and make exceptions in the case of, and then you, if I correct me if I'm wrong, but you said rape, the rape, incest, mother's life.

-Mother's life, yes, thank you.
+Yes, thank you.

-And well, I agree with the last case.
+And, well, I agree with the last case.

-If it is a question of the doctors can only save one life, um the mothers or the baby, right?
+If it is a question of the doctors can only save one life, the mothers or the baby, right?

 Let me help you out.

-And you're a good caller, I know you're coming from the right place.
+I know you're coming from the right place.

-Um I don't believe that that young girl should have to carry that baby to term.
+I don't believe that that young girl should have to carry that baby to term.

 That's my opinion.

-It's it is it an easy call?
+Is it an easy call?

-No, I'm I mean, if you believe life begins at conception, it would not be an easy call.
+No, I mean, if you believe life begins at conception, it would not be an easy call.

-However, I separate out and extrapolate out the morality of abortion with the politics of abortion, and you might not not like this either.
+However, I separate out and extrapolate out the morality of abortion with the politics of abortion.

-Uh and he's threatening to run for Senate.
+And he's threatening to run for Senate.

 I know I just pissed off a lot of people.

-I know my job is to tell the truth, Linda.
+My job is to tell the truth, Linda.

 Why are you shaking your head?